Poonam-31/Upgrad_Assignment/ReadMe.txt

 #Image Hoster

+Goals of This Assignment
+Through working on the image uploader, you’ll get a chance to experience what it is like to join an engineering team as a new, junior software engineer.
+Specifically, you’ll get a chance to familiarize yourself with the codebase by fixing a few bugs in the codebase.
+You’ll also get a chance to implement a few well-defined features to the image uploader and improve its functionalities.

+Lastly, this project will also introduce you to new concepts to Spring MVC, JPA, PostgreSQL and unit testing.
+Some of these concepts will be explained to you, and some concepts, you need to Google and Stack Overflow to learn those concepts on your own.
+This experience will further enhance the experience of joining a new team as a junior software developer as mentioned above.

+Instructions:
+You must manually create a database named ‘imageHoster’ in PostgreSQL with the user as ‘postgres’ using pgAdmin as the UI.
-Changed the username and password in the stub file in the ‘src/main/java/imageHoster/config/JpaConfig.java’ file and ‘src/main/resources/META-INF/persistence.xml’ file according to your PostgreSQL username and password.
+Change the username and password in the stub file in the ‘src/main/java/imageHoster/config/JpaConfig.java’ file and ‘src/main/resources/META-INF/persistence.xml’ file according to your PostgreSQL username and password.
+Note that it is mandatory to assign at least one tag/category to an image while you upload the image.
+If you do not assign any tag to the image, the image will get uploaded in the application.
+But when you try to edit the image, the application throws an error.

 Part A: Fixing Issues
 If you upload an image with the same exact title as of a previously uploaded image, it will get uploaded.